dylan-fruzza/Xmas-text-game/README.md

 number that is behind your answer.
 ## Contribution
-Commit directly from the main branch
+Branch from main for your branch

 Make a pull request about your branch

-This code is for python and uses if statements, functions, inputs, print statements, and time to make the project
+Add at least one reviewer